robric/wiki-contrail-controller/Kubernetes.md

 * Pods in other namespaces in the Kubernetes cluster will NOT be able to reach pods in the isolated namespace.
 * Pods created in isolated namespace can reach pods in other namespaces.
 * Pods in isolated namespace will be able to reach "non-isolated services" in any namespace in the kubernetes cluster.
-* Pods from other namespaces will NOT be able to Services in this isolated namespace.
+* Pods from other namespaces will NOT be able to Services in the isolated namespace.

 A namespace annotated as “isolated” and service-isolation disabled (i.e only pod isolation) has the following network behavior: